Updated: November 25, 2020

 COVID 19 Patients: Two visitors are permitted to be present if death is imminent.
 Please contact the nursing unit to arrange and review safety guidelines

 - Patients will be allowed 1 visitor to accompany them on the day of surgery.
-Children under the age of 18 years will not be permitted to visit or accompany a patient into the building.
+Children under 18 years of age are not allowed to accompany the patient.

 - On the Day of Surgery: Visitors will be permitted on the Discharge Unit to visit with patients after the Recovery Room to assist with discharge.

 We realize that these restrictions may create challenges, and we are very sorry for any difficulties they may cause.
+We will continue to evaluate our visitation policies in order to balance the needs of our patients and families with the need to limit exposure to COVID-19.
+We hope to return to a more open policy once it is safe to do so.
 If you have questions or concerns, please contact patient and guest relations and they can try to assist you.